homayoonghadiri/homayoonghadiri/README.md

 ## Hi everyone 👋
-### I'm Homayoon Ghadiri, Web Developer and WordPress Specialist.
+### I'm Homayoon Ghadiri, web developer and WordPress specialist.

 <!--
 **homayoonghadiri/homayoonghadiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.